DSoftTechnology/ADS-FDA-Pool3/README.md

 * Prototype URL: http://dsoft-ads.cloudapp.net
 * GitHub URL: https://github.com/DSoftTechnology/ADS-FDA-Pool3

-The DSoft Technology ADS Pool 3 prototype and submission meets all the evidence criteria listed in the Design Pool 3 and exercises/uses 7 (of 13) labor categories from the Full Stack Pool 3 categories.
+The DSoft Technology ADS Pool 3 prototype and submission meets all the evidence criteria listed in Design Pool 3 and exercises/uses 7 (of 13) labor categories from the Full Stack Pool 3 categories.

 ##Full Stack Approach

 DSoft Technology uses an Agile methodology (Scrum), an iterative, incremental framework for software project development.
-Every two week interval is planned and monitored by the team using a tracking tool, our internally-developed AgileSprinter™, and projects are kept on track using frequent short standup meetings to communicate what has been accomplished and what roadblocks are preventing progress.
-A Scrum Master is assigned who is responsible for working with project managers to remove these roadblocks and to make sure that the project stays on track.
+The team plans and monitors every two week interval using a tracking tool, our internally-developed AgileSprinter™, and projects are kept on track using frequent short standup meetings to communicate what has been accomplished and what roadblocks are preventing progress.
+A Scrum Master is assigned who is responsible for working with project managers to remove these roadblocks and to ensure the project stays on track.
 At the beginning of the project, after writing a brief requirements document, we develop use cases and add user stories and tasks to the product backlog for design, testing, and release documentation, with an estimated complexity and priority for each.
-Both the backlog and the requirements document are continually updated to keep up with changing user requirements.
+Both backlog and requirements document are continually updated to keep up with changing user requirements.
 Every two weeks, based on priority, we pull user stories from the product backlog and add them to the current sprint.

 Screenshots provided under ...ADS-FDA-Pool3/Design/Sprint 1 Documents